There are now a great many booking platforms to help you rent your home on a short-term basis - Airbnb being the most popular one.

-- Check with your landlord if you are not the owner
+- Advise your landlord if you are not the owner of the rental accommodation

-In order to try and maintain a fair renting environment, Airbnb is actually automatically limiting listings of properties so that they cannot be rented out for more than 90 days.
-This is only applying to entire home listings that are listed within the Greater London area.
-You will see a counter on your profile to see how many nights your home has been booked out for.
+In order to comply with the rules, Airbnb is now automatically imposing a limit on its property listings so that they cannot be rented out for more than 90 days.
+This applies only to entire homes listed within the Greater London area.
+Check the counter on your profile to see the number of nights your home has been booked.

-The planning permission granted from the local council could allow you to rent it on a yearly basis.
+The planning permit issued by the local council also provides you with the permission to rent it on a yearly basis.

-The planning permit if you want to rent more that 90 days
+The planning permit if you wish to exceed the 90-day limit

-On the 26th May 2015, a change in law saw that anyone renting out accommodation for more than 90 days per calendar year would need to seek planning permission.
-The government referred to this as Temporary Sleeping Accommodation.
-This meant that if you were to rent out your accommodation on a short-let basis, on sites such as Airbnb or Booking.com, you would need to seek planning permission from your local council.
+On 26 May 2015, a change in U.K. regulations made it mandatory for anyone renting out an accommodation for more than 90 days per calendar year to obtain a planning permit.
+This is referred to as the Temporary Sleeping Accommodation.
+In short, it means that if you plan to use third-party platforms such as Airbnb or Booking.com to rent out your accommodation on a short-let basis you must first apply to your local council for a planning permit.

-For help on how to apply for a planning permit, please see our guide on this.
+For help on how to apply for a planning permit, please refer to our planning permit guide.

 Check with your landlord

-Regardless of whether you need to apply for planning permission or not, the council advises you to check with your Landlord if you are listing rented accommodation on booking sites such as Airbnb, this also applies to council tenants.
-It is also advised that you check there are no restrictions in any leases, insurance or mortgage policies before short letting.
+Regardless of whether you wish to apply for a planning permit or not, the Council advises you to first check with your Landlord before listing rental accommodation on booking sites such as Airbnb.
+It is also recommended that you verify that there are no restrictions on short letting in any leases, insurance or mortgage policies you may have.

-For many people reading this, they may feel like renting out their London property is more hassle than it is actually worth.
-We think not!
-Just make sure you keep track of how many days you have been renting your place out for, and you will be fine.
-Plus, think about all those tax benefits that you could be getting!
+Many people reading this may feel like renting out their London property is more hassle than it is actually worth.
+We don’t agree!
+Just make sure you keep track of the number of days you have booked your place, and you’ll be just fine.
+Plus, think about all those potential tax benefits you might be getting!

-But if you think it still sounds overwhelming, then would be more than happy to help you!
-Please do not hesitate to get in touch if you have any more questions.
+But if you think it still sounds overwhelming, then Luckey Homes would be more than happy to help you out!
+Please do not hesitate to get in touch with us if you have any more questions.